Choosing The Best Timber Decking Oil: Independent Review

 - Decking brush/applicator

-- Paint tray or pale
+- Paint tray or bucket

 Before you begin, you will want to ensure that the pigments have been properly mixed in, so give the oil a good stir.